in St. Louis MO & St. Peters MO

 - Sensitivity to dust and wind because your lower lid is no longer sufficiently protecting your eye or cleansing it properly with your tears when you blink.

 Eventually, you could even suffer eye scarring as a result of the foreign bodies that can reach your eye without the protection of the lower lid.
 In extreme cases, an untreated ectropion eyelid can even lead to blindness.
 Therefore, it’s very important to have the condition corrected as soon as possible.

-Dr. Holds will thoroughly discuss the surgery with you.
+During the consultation, our team will thoroughly discuss the ectropion repair surgery with you.
 A mutual understanding of the goals, expectations, and outcomes is essential to a great result!

-An examination is then performed to look for any eye conditions such as a dry eye.
+Our team will then perform an examination look for any eye conditions such as a dry eye.
 This could limit or alter the surgical plan and be a possible post-operative concern.
-As a board-certified ophthalmologist (eye surgeon), as well as an ophthalmic plastic surgeon, Dr. Holds is attuned to eye diseases and concerns.
-Some of the best facial and cosmetic surgeons in the area regularly refer patients to Dr. Holds because of his expertise and ability to operate safely on patients who are at higher risk for complications.
+As a board-certified ophthalmologist (eye surgeon), as well as an ophthalmic plastic surgeon, Our team is attuned to eye diseases and concerns.
+Some of the best facial and cosmetic surgeons in the area regularly refer patients to our team because of his expertise and ability to operate safely on patients who are at higher risk for complications.

-This simple procedure only takes about 15 minutes, and you only need a local anesthetic and mild sedation to prevent you from feeling any pain.
+Ectropion repair with our team is a simple procedure and only takes about 15 minutes.
+You will only need a local anesthetic and mild sedation to prevent you from feeling any pain.

 When your lid is stitched back into place, it will be tighter to your eye as it was before the sagging began, and your eye will no longer be so vulnerable to irritants.

 Bear in mind that ectropion repair is a specialized surgery that absolutely must be performed by an experienced ophthalmic plastic surgeon or ophthalmic cosmetic surgeon like our team in St. Louis.